hannahmengler/hannahmengler.github.io/_pages/writing.md

 ## _Friends on the Internet_

+My weekly(ish) newsletter about the things I love, from V.C.
+Andrews to old Hollywood icons to kitschy interior design.
+Each newsletter focuses on a subject from one of three categories: “classic trash” (essays on books, movies, and television), “love letters” (to icons & inspirations), or “perfect vibes” (essays on aesthetics).
+Subscribe [here](https://caffeinehannah.substack.com/).

+## _Friends on the Internet_

-My pandemic project!
-I’m working on a series of essays, delivered weekly via Substack, recapping each episode of the first season of Catfish: The TV Show.
-In this newsletter, I explore themes of loneliness, conflict, and connection in the digital age - themes that, after the events of 2020, interest me all the more.
+My pandemic project — a series of essays, delivered weekly via Substack, recapping each episode of the first season of Catfish: The TV Show.
+In this newsletter, I explored themes of loneliness, conflict, and connection in the digital age - themes that, after the events of 2020, interest me all the more.
 Digressions include Barbra Streisand movies, pop punk music, true crime, and more.
-Subscribe [here](https://friendsontheinternet.substack.com/).
+Full archives [here](https://friendsontheinternet.substack.com/).